Texas's public policy is to:

 There are limited circumstances under which a Texas court will grant a request for modification of an existing order.
 A court will only permit a modification if the change is in the best interests of the child, and the request is based on one or more of the following:

-Modifying an order can be a complex process, and it might be wise to consult with a family law attorney in advance if you think a change to custody may be in your child's best interest.
+Modifying an order can be a complex process, and it might be wise to consult with a family law attorney in advance if you think a change to custody might be in your child's best interest.